 Returning either a NewsArticle or a Tweet isn't allowed due to restrictions around how the impl Trait syntax is implemented in the compiler.
-We'll cover how to write a function with this behavior in the ["Using Trait Objects That Allow for Values of Different Types"][using-trait-objects-that-allow-for-values-of-different-types] section of Chapter 17.
+We'll cover how to write a function with this behavior in the "Using Trait Objects That Allow for Values of Different Types" section of Chapter 17.